ICMS and MAC-MIGS Modelling Camp 2021

 Participation in a modelling camp is excellent preparation for Study Groups.
 European Study Groups with Industry are events across Europe.
 There is an annual ESGI in the UK.

-The ICMS/MAC MIGS Modelling Camp is structured to maximise time for networking and informal discussions.
+The ICMS/MAC MIGS Modelling Camp was structured to maximise time for networking and informal discussions.
 A mixture of online platforms (Zoom/Sococo/Slack) were used to hold this event.
 This mix of tools has been chosen to maximise team working.

 Problem Challenges